global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

   falls outside this rule and does not meet the chemistry requirement.
 - Keep river or stream sites whose names mention a lake only because the gauge is at an inlet, outlet, or weir.
 They still need a real watershed before use.
-- `Nsimi_outlet` is a stream outlet and remains eligible.
-Enter 0.60 km2 as
-  its drainage area, based on the [M-TROPICS Nsimi record](https://hplus.ore.fr/en/nsimi/), but leave its shapefile fields blank.
+- `Nsimi_outlet` is a stream outlet and still meets the project rules.
+Enter 0.60 km2 as its drainage area, based on the [M-TROPICS Nsimi record](https://hplus.ore.fr/en/nsimi/), but leave its shapefile fields blank.
   The downloadable DEIMS boundary covers the broader monitoring area, not the